TheMujdii3/Cybersecurity/ACCTF/forensics/anticheat/writeup.md

 So i tried to get some ascii out of the logs files using string and managed to get nothing:)
-After that I tried to find something in vanguard anticheat website and again found nothign Then i randomly found this article "https://www.unknowncheats.me/forum/anti-cheat-bypass/488665-vanguard-log-decryptor.html#google_vignette" which gave me a good decryption script.Using that script i managed to get this file (decoded2.txt) and i gave it to chatgp and using b64 decryption managed to find something ctf{...} like.
+After that I tried to find something in vanguard anticheat website and again found nothign Then i randomly found this article "https://www.unknowncheats.me/forum/anti-cheat-bypass/488665-vanguard-log-decryptor.html#google_vignette" which gave me a good decryption script.Using that script i managed to get this file (decoded2.txt).
+Then i loaded the decoded file in cyberchef and used b64 decryption and searched for ctf{ and like in the screenshot i got the flag

 # Decode logs script
 #!/usr/bin/env python3